Ridter/noPac/README.md

   -no-add               Forcibly change the password of the target computer.
   -create-child         Current account have permission to CreateChild.
-  -dump                 Dump Hashs via secretsdump -use-ldap             Use LDAP instead of LDAPS
+  -dump                 Dump Hashs via secretsdump -spn SPN              Specify the SPN for the ticket -use-ldap             Use LDAP instead of LDAPS

 authentication:
   -hashes LMHASH:NTHASH
                         NTLM hashes, format is LMHASH:NTHASH -no-pass              don't ask for password (useful for -k) -k                    Use Kerberos authentication.
 Grabs credentials from ccache file (KRB5CCNAME) based on account parameters.
 If valid credentials cannot be found, it will use the ones specified in the command line
   -aesKey hex key       AES key to use for Kerberos Authentication (128 or 256 bits) -dc-host hostname     Hostname of the domain controller to use.
 If ommited, the domain part (FQDN) specified in the account parameter will be used
   -dc-ip ip             IP of the domain controller to use.
 Useful if you can't translate the FQDN.specified in the account parameter will be used